piiano/helm-charts/charts/pvault-server/README.md

 ## Uninstalling the Chart

-To uninstall/delete the `my-release` release:
+To uninstall/delete the `pvault-server` release:

 ```
-$ helm delete my-release
+$ helm delete pvault-server
 ```
 The command removes all the Kubernetes components associated with the chart and deletes the release.